Bandwidth/api-docs/README.md

 ## Markdown

-Docusaurus supports the use of .MDX files - making the use of markdown even more powerful than the previous docsite repositor.
+Docusaurus supports the use of .MDX files - making the use of markdown even more powerful than the previous docsite repository.
 This allows us to generate JSX directly in the markdown files that will be rendered nicely in docusaurus.
 A good resource on the capabilities of MDX in docusaurus can be found [here](https://docusaurus.io/docs/markdown-features).

 The Docusaurus flavored markdown also supports setting markdown attributes in the guide - it is recommended to start each `.md` or `.mdx` file with the following:

     ---
-    id: docId    <!--the document id - used as a referece in the sidebar.js folder-->
+    id: docId    <!--the document id - used as a reference in the sidebar.js folder-->
     title: Document Title    <!--Used by Docusaurus to generate the title properly (for SEO)-->
     slug: /{product}/docName    <!--generates the path after the base URL to provide a neat link for sharing-->
     description: description of your document <!--becomes the <meta name="description" content="..."/> and <meta property="og:description" content="..."/> in <head>, used by search engines.
 If this field is not present, it will default to the first line of the contents.-->